Update your operating system

 Your computer’s operating system is out of date.
 To get the best experience of our website and enhanced security, please update your operating system.

 Important information: Investors should note that the views expressed may no longer be current and may have already been acted upon.
-Overseas investments will be affected by movements in currency exchange rates.
 Reference to specific securities should not be construed as a recommendation to buy or sell these securities and is included for the purposes of illustration only.
-The Investment Manager’s focus on securities of companies which maintain strong environmental, social and governance (“ESG”) credentials may result in a return that at times compares unfavourably to similar products without such focus.
-No representation nor warranty is made with respect to the fairness, accuracy or completeness of such credentials.
-The status of a security’s ESG credentials can change over time This information is not a personal recommendation for any particular investment.
+When you are thinking about investing in shares, it’s generally a good idea to consider holding them alongside other investments in a diversified portfolio of assets.
+This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to one of Fidelity’s advisers or an authorised financial adviser of your choice.

 Share this article